-We confirm that the leadership of the organisation will ensure that information is freely shared, that we will consult with trade unions and that every employee knows how to access support and who to discuss their needs with, in relation to gambling related harms.

-Line managers and trade union representatives will receive training that helps them understand and signpost individuals to sources of support in regard to gambling related harms, with key members trained in the "BET YOU CAN HELP PROGRAMME".
+- We confirm that the leadership of the organisation will ensure that information is freely shared. - We will consult with unions and that every employee knows how to access support and who to discuss their needs with, in relation to gambling-related harms. - Line managers and trade union representatives will receive training that helps them understand and signpost individuals to sources of support in regard to gambling related harms, with key members of staff trained in the "BET YOU CAN HELP PROGRAMME".